Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 2. restore packages and the environment using `renv::restore()`,
 3. run `targets::tar_make()`,

 You should have all results in `results/` as targets::tar_make() will rerun the entire analysis and make all figures.
-All the reports are rendered as html files in `code/`.
+All the reports are rendered as html files in `code/` until I figure out how to change that.

+## Other projects to check out

+ * [nf-core taxprofiler](https://github.com/nf-core/taxprofiler) for the automated running of many taxonomic classifiers
+ * [nf-core createtaxdb](https://github.com/nf-core/createtaxdb) for the automated reference database creation of many taxonomic classifiers

 ## Dependency graph